 Mentorship FAQs

-The Linux Foundation Mentorship connects mentees with mentors to increase diversity and inclusion and inject new talent into open source communities.
-Each open source project participating in the Mentorship program is responsible for developing the structure and guidelines for their own mentorship program, including identifying mentors and mentees, outlining tasks for mentees, and determining stipends and/or other incentives for participants.
+The Linux Foundation Mentorship connects mentees with mentors to increase diversity and inclusion in open source communities.
+Each project develops its mentorship program, including identifying mentors and mentees, outlining tasks, and determining stipends.

 How long do mentorship programs last?